Skip to content

 • Apply patch – implement the Editor interface and pass it to applyPatchTool().

-These tools execute locally and are not hosted by OpenAI.
-Use them when you need direct access to files, terminals, or GUI automation in your runtime.
-The tool calls are still requested by the OpenAI model’s responses, but your application is expected to execute them locally.
+Computer and apply-patch tools execute locally and are not hosted by OpenAI.
+Shell tools can run locally or in hosted container environments, depending on shellTool() configuration.
+The tool calls are still requested by the model’s responses, but your application controls how those calls are executed.

 Local built-in tools